FFTAI/.github/profile/README.md

 Fourier Intelligence, established in 2015, is a universal robot platform enterprise based in Shanghai, focusing on **full-stack robot core technology** and innovative robot products to revolutionize industries.

-At Fourier Intelligence, our initial focus has been on revolutionizing rehabilitation through advanced robotics and intelligent systems.
+At Fourier Intelligence, our initial focus has been on revolutionizing **rehabilitation** through advanced robotics and intelligent systems.
 We are dedicated to making high-quality rehabilitation solutions both accessible and affordable, aiming to drive advancements in healthcare and improve the quality of life for individuals in need.

-Now, Fourier Intelligence is expanding its business to general robotics.
+Now, Fourier Intelligence is expanding its business to **general robotics**.
 After years of research and development, we have accumulated a wealth of experience in the field of robotics.
 We are committed to providing customers with high-quality, cost-effective, and easy-to-use robot products and solutions.
 And hope to work with partners to create a better future for our human society.